 Online school parents also do not have to worry about their child being safe throughout their school day.
 CCA allows your child to learn from the safety and comfort of your own home.
 But, just because they are learning online, they won’t be stuck behind a computer all day without any social interaction.
 CCA students interact virtually with their teachers and classmates from across the entire state of Pennsylvania.
-We also offer multiple socialization opportunities, including hundreds of educational and social field trips every year, more than two dozen clubs and other activities and workshops.
+We also offer multiple socialization opportunities, including hundreds of educational and social field trips every year, dozens of clubs, and other activities and workshops.

 Personalized Education at Our Online School

-Math, science, English and social studies serve as the core online curriculum, but we also offer Honors, Advanced Placement and college courses, electives centered on any interest possible, from coding, gaming and aquaponics to journalism, criminal justice and health sciences.
-We also have career-readiness opportunities through our Career Pathways program.
+Math, science, English and social studies serve as the core online curriculum, but we also offer Honors, Advanced Placement and college courses, and electives centered on any interest possible, from coding, gaming and aquaponics to journalism, criminal justice and health sciences.
+We also have career-readiness opportunities through our CCAWorks® programs.
 CCA can design learning programs and provide support services to students with disabilities.
 Plus, we offer a robust English Language Development program.

 Our ability to customize an education for our students allows us and the students to adapt to changing needs and better prepares our students not just for graduation but for life after high school.